csev/py4e/code/pagerank/README.txt

 chooses randomly amongst all non-visited links across all the webs.

+If your code fails complainin about certificate probems, there is some code (SSL) that can be un-commented to work around certificate problems.

 If you want to dump the contents of the spider.sqlite file, you can run spdump.py as follows: